thenewsyria/NewsFlutterApp/README.md

 I will show how to create a flutter news app with NewsApi Org, In Flutter News App we will load top headlines on the home page and we have categories option to see top headlines based on categories

+Things covered in this project:
+- Fetch data from a Newsapi org (API) with flutter
+- How useState in a flutter app
+- How to pass down data on widgets
+- How to show a webview in flutter
+- How to build complex UI's in flutter

 Installation

 ```